milosta/objconf/README.md

 ### Attributes
-Attribute store the value in the owning class (Config) instance.
+Attribute stores the value in the owning class (Config) instance.
 Constructor has the following parameters:
 - ``type_``: The only required parameter - type of the attribute (`bool`, `str`, `int`, `list`(if supported), …).
     It is a callable that converts the value to the correct type.
     Some types might not be supported; e.g. the Python ini-like format does not support lists by default.
-- ``default``: Default value to use if not present in a configuration file.
+- ``default``: Default value to use if not present in the configuration file.
 - ``key``: Specify key in configuration file if different from attribute name.
-- ``validator``: Callable that takes the configuration value and checks whether it is valid - return `True`, or not - return `False`.
+- ``validator``: Callable that takes the configuration value and checks whether it is valid - return `True`, otherwise return `False`.
 - ``transformer``: Transform the value from configuration file.
 This happens after the type conversion but before the validation.
     Can be used for example for transforming paths